Croydon/blog/content/2020/07/about-this-blog.md

 This blog is powered by [Pico](http://picocms.org) - a small, simple, flat file CMS.
 Meaning it has exactly zero MySQL databases which can go corrupt 😄.
 I have forked the Pico theme [_Story_](https://github.com/BesrourMS/story) and named it [_Historia_](https://github.com/Croydon/pico-theme-historia) since _Story_ lagged several features that I wanted.

-Pico allows me to write all pages in Markdown, which has none of the confusing layout issues, WordPress produced sometimes which their WYSIWYG-HTML editor.
+Pico allows me to write all pages in Markdown, which has none of the confusing layout issues, WordPress produced sometimes with their WYSIWYG-HTML editor.

 All content of this blog is saved in Git repositories - including [Croydon/blog](https://github.com/Croydon/blog/) and [Croydon/blog-assets](https://github.com/Croydon/blog-assets) - meaning a backup strategy is now automatically included by default.